 APPLICATIONS

-The PhD Programme in Economics, offered jointly with the Faculty of Economics of the University of Coimbra, aims to endow doctoral students with advanced and thorough scientific education in Economics, enabling them to conduct high-level research and perform professional work involving reliable and demanding economic analysis.
+The PhD Programme in Economics, offered jointly with the Faculty of Economics of the University of Coimbra, aligns with EEG's mission to generate knowledge and foster transformative lifelong learning journeys.
+It aims to provide doctoral students with an advanced and comprehensive scientific education in Economics, enabling them to conduct high-quality research and develop innovative solutions.
+Through their scholarly endeavors, PhD students contribute to the generation of knowledge and the advancement of impactful and sustainable practices in businesses, organizations, and policy making, thereby fulfilling our mission to drive positive change in society.

-The quality of the programme is based upon a highly qualified faculty and widely experienced in the teaching of the structural components of the course, as well as in the field of scientific research, internationally recognised by the increasing number of publications in most prominent scientific journals.
+The quality of the program is based on a highly qualified faculty with extensive experience in teaching the core components of the curriculum, as well as in scientific research, internationally recognized by the increasing number of publications in leading scientific journals.

 It is a four-year-long programme which excels for eight school semesters, corresponding to 240 ECTS.
-The two first years are dedicated to coursework, whereas the last two years are devoted to the completion of the Doctoral Thesis.
+The first year is dedicated to coursework, whereas the last three years are devoted to the completion of the Doctoral Thesis.
 Students are also encouraged to participate in seminars in various fields of Economics.

 It is deemed important to mention that the Department of Economics of the University of Minho is one of the best in the country when it comes to research in Economics and the School of Economics and Management provides its students with an excellent hosting environment, where research resources are excellent.